rustsec/advisory-db/README.md

 To report a new vulnerability, open a pull request using the template below.
 See [CONTRIBUTING.md] for more information.

+See [HOWTO_UNMAINTAINED.md] before filing an advisory for an unmaintained crate.

 <a href="https://github.com/RustSec/advisory-db/blob/main/CONTRIBUTING.md">
   <img alt="Report Vulnerability" width="250px" height="60px" src="https://rustsec.org/img/report-vuln-button.svg">
 </a>